nikomn/ucr/README.md

 podcast should or should not be played during some period of time.
 - The audio stream can also be played over lan, so that it can be opened from any computer on the network and listened with vlc.
+- Maybe in the future it could be interesting if it would be possible to play the music tracks from spotify etc. rather than local files?
+As I understand it vlc can somehow play spotify music, but would have to read more on this.
+(This will be very low on my priority list, as the whole point of this program is to get more use out of the thousands of mp3 songs that I have gathered over many years.)